Top 10 Most Appetizing Mooncake Flavors in Vietnam

-A tenderly sweet filling made of coconut offers you the most appealing and the healthiest mooncake than ever.
+A tenderly sweet filling made of coconut offers you the most appealing and healthiest mooncake than ever.
 One of the popular combinations contains shredded coconut, young coconut milk, lotus seed, and sesame seed.
 Coconut mooncakes give tasters a distinctively mesmerizing savor, unlike other mooncakes.
 Such a savory mooncake to die for!

-A mixed combination of coconut filling
+A mixed combination of coconut filling mooncake in Vietnam

 8. Pineapple leaf paste

 A mooncake filled with pineapple leaf paste brings a sugary and refreshingly bitter.
-Furthermore, thanks to the abundance of nutrients in pineapple leaves, you can relieve flu, fever; cure diarrhea, TB disease; help to smooth the digestion system and other health issues.
+Furthermore, thanks to the abundance of nutrients in pineapple leaves, you can relieve flu, and fever; cure diarrhea, and TB disease; help to smooth the digestion system and other health issues.
 Frequently mixed with green bean, mooncakes made from pineapple leaf is unsurprisingly prevalent among Vietnamese people.

 Pineapple leaf is a perfect ingredient for mooncakes in Vietnam